 In 1973, Mr. Jewel Medlin purchased the property, intrigued with the old Mill foundation and its rich history.
 Jewel, his wife Leta and daughter Zoe Medlin Caywood, searched and found blueprints for the third Mill and took on the task of rebuilding it for the fourth time!
 The design was modified slightly to bring back the undershot waterwheel that Sylvanus had used over 100 years earlier.
 That is the same waterwheel system that has powered the Mill from 1973 to today.
 War Eagle Mill is the only working mill in Arkansas, and it is still powered by an eighteen-foot cypress waterwheel.
 We believe it to be the only undershot water wheel currently in operation in the United States.

 Owned by Marty and Elise Roenigk since 2004, the Mill continues to focus on the same high quality, healthy organic products.

-Not a complete rebuild, but the December 2016 flood cause major devastation, highlighting the build up of damage occurring over the past 5 spring floods and 20 years.
+Not a complete rebuild, but the December 2015 flood caused major devastation, highlighting the build up of damage occurring over the past 5 spring floods and 20 years.
 The Mill first floor, its antique desk, shelving and old wood flooring was completely destroyed.

 Today, the Mill’s first floor has been rebuilt to highlight the traditional grinding equipment and processing powered by the War Eagle River.
 It’s a new look, but the same history experience that thousands have grown to love.